top of page

 Administrators as Entrepreneurs

-• Cohort formation and networking with other presidents from various backgrounds
+• Networking with other administrators from various backgrounds

 _edited.jpg